-The budget appropriates \$242,000 to the Cleveland 20/20 Economic Development Partnership to be used in the recruitment of new businesses, as well as existing industry expansions.
+The budget appropriates \$242,000 to the Cleveland County Economic Development Partnership to be used in the recruitment of new businesses, as well as existing industry expansions.
 We continue to receive calls and visits from potential businesses considering locating to our area.
 We will also continue to explore new and innovative ways to be more marketable to current and future businesses.

-The County has continued to place an emphasis on local travel and tourism within our community.
-This budget is allocating \$90,000 for travel and tourism with a majority of funding coming from the local occupancy tax.
-Cleveland County and the City of Shelby were recently awarded a four-year contract to host the American Legion World Series baseball tournament.
+The county has continued to place an emphasis on local travel and tourism within our community.
+This budget is allocating \$95,000 for travel and tourism with a majority of funding coming from the local occupancy tax.
+Work continues on the Shelby High School baseball stadium which will host the American Legion World Series baseball tournament.
 As a result of the hard work of many dedicated volunteers, our community will see a tremendous economic benefit and national recognition.
-Destination Cleveland County recently received a \$1.5 million grant from the Economic Development Administration to assist with the development of the Scruggs Center.
-Once complete, this facility along with the Don Gibson Theatre will have a significant impact on the numbers of visitors to our County.
+Along with the support of the county, private donors, and a \$1.5 million grant from the Economic Development Administration, Destination Cleveland County has begun renovations of the former historic county courthouse.
+The new Scruggs Center, once complete, along with the Don Gibson Theatre, will have a significant impact on the numbers of visitors to our county.